gher-uliege/drifter-raspberry-pi/README.md

 The Modem uses a series of so called [AT commands](https://en.wikipedia.org/wiki/Hayes_command_set).
 All commands start with `AT` (meaning 'attention').
-All commands end with the characters `\r\n`.
+All commands end with the characters `\r\n` (carriage return, line feed).
 The basic commands used here are the following:

 | Command  | Description  | Return value |